 Initially, it was built as a city hall during Dutch colonization in 1620.
 This is the second city hall in Batavia.
 It was built by Governor General Jan Pieterzoon Coen, but throughout the years it became too small, hence they demolished it and built a new and larger building in the same location.

 1707 - The third city hall was built in the same location under the order of Governor General Joan van Hoorn and inaugurated by his successor: Governor General Abraham Van Riebeeck in 1710.
-The three stories grand building was built similar to Dam Palace in Amsterdam.
+The three stories grand building was built similar to Dam Palace in Amsterdam, which is the present look.

 The jail is famous because several Indonesian heroes and heroines were held here, including Prince Diponegoro and Cut Nyak Dien.
 The jail is open for public view, but the entrance is not inside, it is outside, at the back of the building.

-When Batavia kept expanding to the south, the city hall was relocated to Tanah Abang West in 1913.
+When Batavia kept expanding to the south, the city hall was relocated to West Tanah Abang in 1913.
 Then, in 1919 they were relocated again to Koningsplein Zuid.
-Presently, the name of the street has been changed into jalan Medan Merdeka Selatan, but this place is still functioned as the office of Jakarta government.
+Presently, the name of the street has been changed into jalan Medan Merdeka Selatan, and this place is still functioned as the office of Jakarta government.

 Back to the former city hall at Kota Tua Jakarta, in 1925 until 1952 it became West Java Provincial office, except during Japan colonization (1942-1945), it was a Dai Nippon logistic compound.
 Then, it was a military office in 1952-1968.